Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Sober living homes and halfway houses both support people in recovery, but they clearly serve different purposes.

-In short, halfway houses focus on rehab after detention.
-Sober living in California offers a supportive environment that is built around long-term sobriety and personal growth.
-The below table shows some of the major differences between halfway houses and sober living homes:
+The table below shows some of the major differences between halfway houses and sober living homes:

 There are different levels of sober living homes.
 Each of them offers a unique balance of structure and independence: